About Watch Movements (2)

 By rotating the balance the effect of the heavier side moves repeatedly around all the vertical positions, a tourbillon evens out the poise effects when the watch is in different vertical positions, so that the long term rate when on edge is constant irrespective of the pendant position.
 The traditional forms of tourbillon and Karrusel are ineffective in changes of position from vertical to horizontal, e.g. from pendant up to dial up.

-It is interesting to note that the usual form of tourbillon has absolutely no effect on a change of position from on edge to dial up or down.
-A tourbillon turns the balance to iron out the effects of poise.
+It is interesting to note that the usual form of tourbillon has absolutely no effect on a change of position from vertical to dial up or down.
+A single axis tourbillon turns the balance to iron out the effects of poise.
 But it only turns it in one plane.
 It has no effect on the much greater positional effect of the change from dial up to vertical.
-Tourbillons with inclined cages and two and three axes of rotation have been made, which do counter position effects.
+Tourbillons with inclined cages and two and three axes of rotation have been made, which do counter position effects by putting the balance into all positions from vertical to horizontal irrespective of the orientation of the watch.

 Back to the top of the page.